Monday, May 25, 2026

 Checking in at Telos Checkpoint

 Back in March, Jonathan and I started planning our spring camping trip.
-We decided on a Maine classic – the West Branch of the Penobscot and Lobster Lake.
+We decided on a Maine classic – the Upper West Branch of the Penobscot.
 Unfortunately, Jonathan had to bow out due to family obligations, but Bill, Aaron, Matt and I had a great time on the trip.
 I paddled tandem with Bill in my Spirit II.

-The Penobscot River drains much of vast wilderness area in north central Maine known as the North Maine Woods.
+The Penobscot River drains much of vast wilderness area known as the North Maine Woods.
 With is four branches (North, South, East and West), the Penobscot is the second largest river system in Maine (behind the St. John) and the longest entirely in the state.
-The North Branch and South Branch combine to form the West Branch at Seeboomic Lake.
+The North Branch and South Branch converge to form the West Branch at Seeboomic Lake.
 The West Branch and East Branch converge in Medway to form the main stem of the Penobscot

 Paddling down Lobster Stream

-The classic canoe camping trip on the West Branch of the Penobscot is to put in below Roll Dam and paddle about 7-miles to Lobster Lake.
+There is a popular whitewater run on the Upper West Branch from Seboomook Dam to the Roll Dam, but the classic canoe camping trip is to put in below Roll Dam and paddle about 7-miles to Lobster Lake.
 After a night or two on Lobster Lake, paddle 15-miles to Chesuncook Lake, and then 19-miles down the lake enjoying the great views of Mount Katahdin to the east.

-We did not do anything that ambitious.
+We didn't do anything that ambitious.
 We put in at Lobster Stream and took out at Umbazooksus West on the northeast corner of Chesuncook Lake - 5 days, 4 nights with a stop at Lobster Lake.

 Sandy beach at Ogden Point Campsite

 We met on Tuesday night at Matt’s house on Cousin’s Island in Yarmouth, ME.
-Matt treated us to a great chili dinner, and we talked and enjoyed the great views of Casco Bay until bedtime at around 10:00.
+Matt treated us to a great chili dinner, and we enjoyed the great views of Casco Bay until it was time for bed.

-We were up early on Wednesday for the drive to Northwoods Outfitters in Greenville, who would be providing our shuttle.
+We were up early on Wednesday for the drive to Northwoods Outfitters in Greenville for the shuttle.
 We had our boats and gear loaded by 9:00, and we were on our way.
-It was a 3-hour drive to Lobster Stream on the dirt logging roads.
-After unloading our gear and a quick lunch we were on our way down Lobster Stream to our first campsite on Lobster Lake – Ogden Cove.
+It was a 3-hour drive to Lobster Stream on dusty, dirt logging roads.
+After unloading our gear and a quick break for lunch we were on our way down Lobster Stream to our first campsite - Ogden Cove on Lobster Lake.

 Paddling down the Penobscot River

-As its name suggests, Lobster Lake shaped like a giant lobster claw.
-It is celebrated for its white sand beaches and mountain views.
+As its name suggests, Lobster Lake is shaped like a giant lobster claw.
+It is known for its white sand beaches and great mountain views.
 The wind was out of the northwest as we began our crossing from Lobster Stream toward Ogden Point, giving us a tricky tail wind.
 Everyone arrived fine, and we begin setting up camp and gathering fire wood.

 The winds continued to pick up over the afternoon, with significant gusts in the late afternoon and early evening.
 We found whatever shelter we could, and had to rebuild the firepit with a larger wind screen in the back before lighting a fire.
 We cooked dinner, enjoyed a beautiful sunset and sat around the fire until around 10:00 when we called it a night.
 Total paddling for day 1 – about 3-miles.